 For instance, read the following three statements:

-- Our email opt-in plugin will increase your email sign-ups by 25% right off the bat.
+• Our email opt-in plugin will increase your email sign-ups by 25%

 Which statement is likely to be more persuasive?
-We think the second and third statements will be persuasive.
-The first one will not.
+The second and third statements.

 Generic statements only make you sound lazy.
 Specific statements with numbers to back them up to boost your credibility and turn your argument into a very tangible proposition.